 Rose water acts as an inhibitor against elastase and collagenase, which are both harmful to the skin.

 This, in turn, can help soothe the skin and reduce redness, as well as act as an anti-aging product by reducing the appearance of lines and wrinkles.

 Rose water facial products are available for purchase online.

 In its liquid form rose water can be used as part of an eye drop and has been shown to have excellent benefits for people with eye problems.

 - degenerative conditions, such as pterygium or pinguecula

 The types of wounds rose water can be used on include:

-Due to its antiseptic properties and the fact rose water can prompt the creation of histamines by the immune system, it has been shown to be useful for preventing and treating infections.
+Due to its antiseptic properties and the fact rose water can prompt the creation of histamines by the immune system, it has been shown to be

 The inhalation of rose water vapors has been traditionally used as a way to improve a person's mood.
 The liquid can also be taken orally.